rpi-iot-projects/Team-12-Luggage-Tracking-Anti-Tampering-Device/README.md

 Instructions for setting up B.A.T.M.A.N Ad Hoc networks on a Raspberry Pi can be found inside the setup-batman.sh script in the root directory.
 This is essential for multiple devices to operate in a single mesh network

 The mosquitto service needs to be enabled on a Raspberry Pi acting as an MQTT broker.
-It also needs to have an additional line in the file /etc/mosquitto.conf that says "allow_anonymous_connections FALSE" to ensure the network is TLS encrypted.
+It also needs to have an additional line in the file /etc/mosquitto.conf that says "allow_anonymous_connections FALSE" to only allow traffic that is properly encrypted with TLS.

 Lastly, the server (windows computer) needs to have a static IP pinned down on the ethernet port.
 It then needs to run 3 scripts:
 1. /full_internet_server_code/app.js